Your new organisation

 Your new role

-Based at both our Preston & Craigieburn sites, this is a fixed term part-time position to be worked three (3) days per week until June 2020.
+Based at our Bell Street site, this is a part-time position (0.4 EFT) offered on a fixed term basis until July 2020.
 To be considered for this position, applicants must have the right to work in Australia.

 What you’ll need to succeed